ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/scrolling-performance/index.md

 title: "Scrolling Performance"
 ---

-ag-Grid is fast.
-However ag-Grid can also be configured and extended in many ways.
+AG Grid is fast.
+However AG Grid can also be configured and extended in many ways.

-Often people come to the ag-Grid forum and ask 'why is the grid in my application not that fast?'.
+Often people come to the AG Grid forum and ask 'why is the grid in my application not that fast?'.

 This page explains how you can make the grid go faster.

 ## 1. Setting Expectations

-ag-Grid can be as fast as demonstrated in the demo application [Demo Application](../../../example.php).
+AG Grid can be as fast as demonstrated in the demo application [Demo Application](../../../example.php).
 You can resize the demo application to the same size as the grid in your application by resizing the browser, then navigate around the grid (scroll, filter etc) and see how fast the demo grid is compared to your own implementation.
 If the demo grid is going faster, then there is room for performance improvements.

 ## 2. Check Cell Renderers

-ag-Grid can be slowed down by your custom
+AG Grid can be slowed down by your custom
 [cell renderers](../component-cell-renderer/).
 To test this, remove all cell renderers from your grid and compare the speed again.
 If the grid does improve it's speed by removing cell renderers, try to introduce the cell renderers one by one to find out which ones are adding the most overhead.

 ## 3. Create Fast Cell Renderers